Where are the best places in the state of Utah?

 - Riverside (Pop.
 554)

-If you’re curious enough, here are the worst places to live in Utah:
+If you’re curious enough, here are the worst places to live in Utah according to the data:

 - South Salt Lake (Pop.
 24,575)

-Detailed List Of The Best Cities In Utah
+Detailed List Of The Best Places To Live In Utah

 |36||North Salt Lake||18,753|